PermaLeaks/torweave/README.md

 <h1>How torweave works?</h1>

 torweave is a wrapper of Arweave HTTP api which simply make an HTTP request via a proxy that happens to be Tor's local SOCKS proxy.
-The package is used to be written in python due the language performance in networking and large Tor's support
+The package is used to be written in python due the language performance in networking and large Tor's support.

+<h2>usage</h2>
+Current torweave release isn't more than Arweave initialization over Tor, so it doesn't provide more than few functions at the current version.